 To support adoption of electric vehicles by reducing infrastructure costs, an EVSE voucher enhancement of up to $30,000 per vehicle voucher is available.
 Vouchers are approved on a case-by-case basis.

-- The EVSE Voucher Enhancement can be applied towards hardware costs, load management software for smart charging, and energy storage
+- The EVSE Voucher Enhancement can be applied to hardware costs, load management software for smart charging, and energy storage

 - The voucher enhancement does not cover labor or utility upgrade costs